trudykush/WiproWeatherApp/README.md

 On MainActivity there is a button called "Five Day Forecast", on clicking into it, user will see weather for a day with five different intervals (interval of every three hours.)
-At the moment I am displaying Weather, temperature, wind speed, humidity, date
+At the moment I am displaying Weather, temperature, wind speed, humidity, date.
+Project is designed in such a way that all information is retrieved already and properly deserialized using retrofit, all that is required now is to use it in appropriate places for displaying it to users.
+(All APIs in interface and all helper classes ready to go)

 I planned in making different section of different weather type, i.e for Wind, Rain and other stuff but was not able to do in given time but I believe I will be able to finish that section in another hour or so.